-I teach and write about how people study the world to change it.
+How do people study the world to change it?

 I teach courses on sociology, politics, human rights, transnational feminism, Black internationalism, the politics of Africa, education, social research, and transformative justice (in collaboration with incarcerated people at a maximum security prison).